wiebe-vandendriessche/sbom-workshop/README.md

 SBoMs are not just about compliance.
 They're a way to get visibility into what you ship, and they make security and maintenance work a lot less painful in the long run.
 If you treat them as a core part of your release pipeline, not an afterthought, they will pay off.

 **That's it.** If you got this far and are still not tired of the word SBoM, you could now try these tools on one of your own projects or even create and release a signed SBoM for one of your own pipelines?
-Maybe even try to detect some vulnerabilities of license issues?
+Maybe even try to detect some vulnerabilities or license issues?

+Good luck!

 **All the tools used in this workshop:**